 This section provides an overview of the vendor risk management workflows you will carry out from the vendor profiles (Vendor Details pages) found in your Vendor List.

 Vendor Details: Organization Details

 - Use the Update button to edit any of the information shown on the Vendor Details page.
-This includes modifying the Vendor Score for the vendor profile (see: Modifying Vendor Scores).

 - Use the ARCHIVE button to archive the vendor profile.
 Archiving the vendor will automatically disable any Vendor Users listed under the Contacts tab in the vendor profile.
 This may be helpful if you will be working with the vendor at a later time.
 Note, if a vendor profile is archived you will not be able to create a new vendor profile with the same name.

 - Account Administrators can use the DELETE button to fully delete the vendor profile and all associated data.
 All iterations of questionnaires that were sent to, or completed by this vendor will be deleted.
 Deleting the vendor will automatically disable any Vendor Users listed under the Contacts tab in the vendor profile.
 This action cannot be undone.

 - The Vendor Score is calculated once the Vendor User (vendor contact) has completed and finalized one or more questionnaire assessments.
 Vendor scores range from 0 to 100%.
 This number is the average of the scores for all questionnaires completed by this vendor.
 Therefore, typically, the higher the vendor score, the lower the level of risk involved in working with this entity.
 If you'd like, you can manually offset the Vendor Score in the vendor profile, see more information below.